jlmwebhosting/funcunit.com/_guides/assertions.md

 ## Getter methods

-Inside FuncUnit callbacks, the S method returns a jQuery collection.
+Inside FuncUnit callbacks, the F method returns a jQuery collection.
 You can perform any jQuery getter method on it, like [http://api.jquery.com/text/ text], [http://api.jquery.com/val/ val], [http://api.jquery.com/width/ width], [http://api.jquery.com/size/ size], etc. Any jQuery method can be used as a getter.